 - Business performance analyst

-The duration of this course is 6 months with a pace of 10-12 hours per week.
+Duration: 6 months with a pace of 10-12 hours per week.

 Designed by the University of Michigan, this is an introductory course on Data Analytics that offers an introduction to Data Analytics techniques and their application in business through a combination of lectures, business case studies, and hands-on learning.